aamir0786/dojo-lawnchair/README.md

+**NOTE:** This package is quite old now; it was written against Dojo 1.6 (non-AMD) and Lawnchair 0.5.
+Currently I have no plans to update this.

-This module contains a modified version of Brian LeRoux's Lawnchair.
+This package contains a modified version of Brian LeRoux's Lawnchair.

 <https://github.com/brianleroux/lawnchair>